fielia/FruitCatcher/README.md

 ## Directory:

-### fruits.py contains the fruit specific sensor declarations and logic related to the fruits pre-grabbing
+### fruits.py contains the fruit specific sensor declarations and logic related to the fruits.

 #### main.py contains the state logic.

-#### movement.py contains the Log (static) class and all motor and movement-related sensor variable declarations, autonomous commands, and kill switch function.
+#### movement.py contains the Log (static) class and all motor and movement-related sensor variable declarations and autonomous commands.

 #### routes.py contains functions regarding routes to go to any tree.